 - The 1E loop’s OP tracks the 3E flow slave loop’s OP.

 In this way, the OP going to the valve is always the same for both loops.
-I usually force the 3E slave to always be in remote-auto (cascade), and drop the system to 1E if the 3E master level loop is placed in manual.
+Force the 3E slave to always be in remote-auto (cascade), and drop the system to 1E if the 3E master level loop is placed in manual.

 The operator should have a “3E enable” switch allowing him to force the system to 1E, or enable the system to automatically switch between modes.
 When enabled, the system should switch after a delay after both flows are good quality and above a “1E maximum flow”.
 It should drop back to single element immediately if either flow quality goes bad, or either drops below a “3E minimum flow” set somewhat below the 1E maximum flow, to give the switching logic some deadband.